 How Long Do Bedbugs Live on Clothing?

-The typical lifespan of a bedbug is anywhere between six months and a year, surprisingly (6).
+A bedbug’s typical lifespan is between six months and a year.
+(6).

 However, if you have bedbugs living on your dirty laundry, they’re likely not getting any food.
 When a bedbug isn’t feeding, it can still survive for two to three months (7).
 This changes slightly depending on the climate in which they’re living.